zackosowski/CSVault/Units/Computer Science (CS)/CS Unit 2- Functions and Variables.md

 #unit

 #### Overview
-Students will start to write their own code after learning about basic [[functions]] and [[variables]].
+Students will start to write their own code after learning about basic [[Functions (Python)|functions]] and [[variables]].
 Students will learn to navigate and operate the [[Visual Studio Code]] interface to write their programs.
 Students will apply their knowledge to write simple programs that achieve specific tasks.

 ---
 #### Lessons